Scotch Thistle

 - Ensure soil and gravel are uncontaminated before transport.

-- Check wildflower mixes to ensure that they do not contain Scotch Thistle.
+- Check wildflower mixes to ensure that they do not contain Scotch thistle.

 - Remove plant material from any equipment, vehicles, or clothing used in infested areas and wash equipment and vehicles at designated cleaning sites before leaving such areas.